horizontalsystems/backend-services/README.md

 # Docker images for Backend-services

-Set of docker images and docker-compose build files for blockchain service
+Set of docker images and docker-compose build files for blockchain services.

 ## Blockchain-services